 - In Montreal last year, parties agreed to reach \$20 billion in annual international finance for biodiversity by 2025 and \$30 billion by 2030.
-Any nation can be a donor, but developed countries will likely be expected to provide the lion's share. - Indeed, during COP15 some developed country governments announced new pledges for international biodiversity finance totalling some \$6.2 billion in a joint donor statement. - For nations such as the UK, Australia and the Netherlands, their pledges would mean a higher or similar level of support than recent years.
-However, for others like Germany, France, Japan and the US, their new commitments would mean a reduction compared with the 2016-20 average (see above). - The \$20 billion target for 2025 includes multilateral funding such as the UN's existing biodiversity financing mechanism, the Global Environment Facility (GEF) with \$1.9 billion allocated for 2022-26. - In August 2023, the GEF announced the launch of the Global Biodiversity Framework Fund following the combined commitment of over \$200 million by Canada, Germany and the UK.
+Any nation can be a donor, but developed countries will likely be expected to provide the lion's share. - Indeed, during COP15 some developed country governments announced new pledges for international biodiversity finance in a 'joint donor statement'.
+These total some \$6.2 billion in bilateral funding for 2025, based on BNEF assumptions. - For nations such as the UK, Australia and the Netherlands, their pledges would mean a higher or similar level of support than recent years.
+However, for others like Germany, France, Japan and the US, their new commitments would mean a reduction compared with the 2016-20 average (see above). - The \$20 billion target for 2025 includes multilateral funding such as the UN's existing biodiversity financing mechanism, the Global Environment Facility (GEF).
+Some \$1.9 billion has been allocated to biodiversity for 2022-26.
+This would equate to \$384 million if this sum is split equally on an annual basis.